 'Fire shall be kept burning continually on the altar; it is not to go out.Leviticus 6:13(NASB)

-May we follow in the steps of our Saviour and by the mercies of God, present our bodies, and our very lives, as a living sacrifice, holy and acceptable unto God - for this is our reasonable service of thanksgiving and praise, to One Who gave Himself for us.
+May we follow in the steps of our Saviour and by the mercies of God, present our bodies and our very lives as a living sacrifice, holy and acceptable unto God - for this is our reasonable service of thanksgiving and praise to the One Who gave Himself for us.
 May our lives be our own, personal Burnt Offering to our Father in heaven.
-May our lives be our own voluntary sacrifice to the Lord - Who loved the Church so much, that He gave Himself for HER.
+May our lives be our own voluntary sacrifice to the Lord - Who loved the Church so much that He gave Himself for HER.

-Heavenly Father, thank You for giving us such an amazing understanding of Who You are, and what You desire from Your children.
-Thank You that Jesus was both the Sin Offering, Who paid the price for my sins... but also a Burnt Offering, by willingly giving His life to fulfil Your plans and purposes, for the redemption of the world.
-I pray that I may willingly present my body, in continual devotion and dedication to You, by giving up myself to Your service - this I ask in Jesus name.
-AMEN.
+Heavenly Father, thank You for giving me such an amazing understanding of Who You are and what You desire from Your children.
+Thank You that Jesus was both the Sin Offering Who paid the price for my sins, but also the Burnt Offering Who willingly gave His life to fulfil Your plans and purposes for the redemption of the world.
+I pray that I may willingly present my body in continual devotion and dedication to You, by giving up myself to Your service.
+This I ask in Jesus' name, AMEN.